If you have a thing for cars and love to buy a new one every year then why not turning your passion for cars into a money making business?

 In order to make your buyers happy come prepared with all the papers like title, receipts, service records etc.

-Bring your own forms and don’t depend upon the buyer.
+Bring your own forms and don’t rely on the buyer.

-Make it hassle free for the buyer so he or she would be willing to pay $100 more.
+Make it hassle free for the buyer so he/she would be willing to pay $200 extra.

 Be Willing to Walk Away

-Car flipping is all about buying an old car at a lower price, adding value to the car and selling the car at a higher price.
+Finally, I will conclude by saying Car Flipping is all about buying an older car at a lower price, adding value to it and selling the car at a much higher price.

 Best of Luck!